Best Dragon Dictation Software Alternatives in 2026

 What's the most accurate speech to text software in 2026?

-Accuracy has leveled up across the board.
-Tools powered by OpenAI Whisper or similar large AI models — including Voicy — consistently hit 95-98% accuracy for clear speech in good conditions.
+Accuracy is much less of a moat than it used to be.
+Tools powered by OpenAI Whisper or similar large AI models, including Voicy, can reach 95-98% accuracy for clear speech in good conditions.
 Dragon Professional is also very accurate, especially with specialized vocabularies for medical and legal terms.
 For everyday dictation, modern AI tools match or beat what Dragon was doing a few years ago, without the training time.

 Is Voicy better than Dragon?